Linda Crampton has an honors degree in biology. She is very interested in plant chemicals and their actions and benefits in the human body.

-More research is needed to confirm whether berberine actually helps health disorders.
+More research is needed to discover whether berberine actually helps health disorders in people.
 Researchers sometimes discover that potentially medicinal chemicals work in lab equipment or in lab animals but not inside the human body.
-In cases where berberine does have a beneficial effect on a human health problem, researchers need to determine whether if it has harmful side effects.
+In cases where berberine is found to have a beneficial effect on a human health problem, researchers will need to identify the dose that is most effective and determine whether this dose has harmful side effects.

 Oregon grape and berberine supplements are sold in health stores.
 Since the benefits of berberine inside the body are still uncertain, it may or may not be a waste of time taking the supplements.
 The fact that they are typically formulated without an MDR inhibitor may be significant.

-Berberine is thought to be safe for most adults when taken in a moderate dose for a short period of time.
-If you are under a doctor's care, however, you should consult your doctor if you intend to take the supplement.
+Berberine may be safe for most adults (but not for pregnant women) when taken in a moderate dose for a short period of time.
+You should ask your doctor's advice before using the substance.
+If you are under a doctor's care, it's very important to consult your doctor if you intend to take the supplement.
 It interferes with some prescribed medications, slowing their breakdown and elimination from the body.
-You should also check with your doctor if you have a serious pre-existing illness to see if he or she considers berberine to be safe for you.
+It's also very important that you check with your doctor if you have a serious pre-existing illness to see if he or she considers berberine to be safe for you.

 Medicines from plants can be very useful, but we mustn't assume that because they are natural they are safe.
 Some plant chemicals can be dangerous inside the body.

 Pregnant women should avoid taking berberine supplements because the chemical may travel through the placenta to the fetus.
-It may also be transferred to the baby when it feeds.
+It may also be transferred to the baby when he or she nurses.
 In addition, berberine supplements should never be given to newborns.

 A Beautiful and Useful Plant

 Oregon grape is a beautiful plant to observe in the wild or in a garden.
-The wild plant is one of my favourite sights in the area where I live.
+The wild plant is one of my favorite sights in the area where I live.
+I enjoy examining it during my walks throughout the year.
 If you have the patience (and have positively identified the plant), the berries can be used to make a lovely jam or jelly.

-Berberine is an interesting chemical, just like many other substances that have been discovered in plants.
-It might be very useful as a medical treatment once more information has been discovered about its action in our bodies.
-Further research is necessary, though.
+Berberine is an interesting chemical, like many other substances that have been discovered in plants.
+It might be useful as a medical treatment once more information has been discovered about its action in our bodies.
+Additional research is necessary, though.
 I hope this research is done.
 There are intriguing indications that berberine could be a very helpful substance.

 © 2012 Linda Crampton